-Before joining the Foreign Service, Ambassador Munter taught European history at the University of California Los Angeles.
-He taught at Columbia University School of Law, was a Fellow at the Kennedy School of Government at Harvard University, and has two honorary doctoral degrees.
+Before joining the Foreign Service, Munter taught European history at the University of California, Los Angeles.
+He taught at Columbia University School of Law and was also a program officer at the Twentieth Century Fund (now the Century Foundation).

 Born in California, Munter graduated magna cum laude from Cornell University and earned a doctorate in modern European history from Johns Hopkins University.
 He is also a Non-Resident Fellow at the Kennedy School of Government at Harvard University.
 He is a member of the American Academy of Diplomacy and the Council on Foreign Relations.